 Fudgy Vegan Gluten-Free Brownies

-That’s right!
-Although I’d definitely tell people about the fact that there are sprouted black beans and butternut squash in these!
-Just let them taste em first then tell them what they’re made of, and then they’ll be like, “Seriously?
+Although I’d definitely tell people about the fact that there are sprouted black beans and butternut squash in these, just let them taste one first and then tell them what they’re made of.
+They’ll be like, “Seriously?
 No way!“ because they definitely do not taste like it!

 These brownies comes together very easily.
 A one-bowl batter.

 The best part about using black bean and butternut squash purée is that is makes the brownies so moist, and it’s a great way to use up all the winter squash that’s in season right now!

 Once you get your purées mixed together, all that’s really needed is a few spoonfuls of ground flax or chia seed, as much cacao powder as wanted for your chocolatey desires, some date paste for sweetness, a pinch of salt, and enough coconut flour to absorb moisture to make it a brownie batter consistency.

 Terrasoul cocao nibs and my 3 Ingredient Raw “Hard-Shell” Chocolate Sauce are a must for me to top this with.
 Chocolate, on chocolate, on chocolate.
 The brownies are incredible as it is, but to smother it in that chocolate sauce?
 Just look at that gooey, fudgy, deliciousness.
 Get ready for the best chocolate experience ever! 😉

 - Butternut squash, or other winter squash like pumpkin, pureed

 - Black beans, pureed (I soak, sprout, and then cook my own)

 - Flax or chia seed, ground